 In this show, legality is always in flux.
-The police officers condone most everything in the Deuce, as evidenced by their bizarre "roundups."
-The officers demand property vouchers from the women.
+The police officers condone most everything in the Deuce, as evidenced by their bizarre "roundups" that occur in both episodes.
+The police officers, it seems, demand property vouchers for the women to "work" the block.
 These vouchers allow the women to work on the Deuce without interference.
-However, it costs to renew your voucher, and if yours is expired, you head to jail for the night.
+However, it costs to renew your voucher, and if yours is expired, you head to jail for the night until the pimps post bail.
 It's all a charade: The women cluster in the van, then head to the police station, where they snack on Chinese food with the officers until they can head home.
-(When the Chief of Police comes around, they skitter into the jail cell, but before then they're just lounging around like college students in a dorm.)
+(When the chief of police comes around, they skitter into the jail cell, but before then they're just lounging around like college students in a dorm.)

 Officer Flanagan (Don Harvey) takes the opportunity to be a lech, grabbing at the women, while Alston (Lawrence Gillard, Jr.) tries to understand his captives.
-The Deuce is good at these types of conversations — the condescending let-me-understand-you discourse.
+The Deuce is good at these types of conversations, you'll find.
 When Alston starts questioning Loretta (Sepideh Moafi), she mocks him.

 "Oh shit, you know what?
-I completely forgot to get an education," she says, poking at some fried rice.
-Ironically, Loretta is one of the women trying to get off the streets.
+I completely forgot to get an education," she says, snacking on fried rice.
+Ironically, Loretta is trying to get off the streets.
 At least, that's what she tells a harangued Candy at Leon's diner.

 Candy isn't sick of the streets yet, but she's sick of the pimps begging her to work for them.
 Last week, it was Rodney (Clint "Method Man" Smith).
 This week, it's Larry Brown, who insists he's more sensitive than Rodney.
 Of course, in the same breath, he hollers at Darlene.
 "Sensitive" is a hard sell around these parts, unless you're Gentle Richie, the Brooklyn-looking mac who can't enunciate worth a French fry.

-Meanwhile, C.C., the villain of the pimps, spends his days both terrorizing and protecting new girl Lori (Emily Meade).
-She's officially his new girl now — bye, Ashley! — and in bed, he rhapsodizes about a future with a wife upstate.
+Meanwhile, C.C., the villain of the pimps, spends his days both terrorising and protecting new girl Lori (Emily Meade).
+She's officially his new girl now — bye, Ashley! — and in bed, he rhapsodises about a future with a wife upstate.
 He claims he's just saving up money now.
 He's vaguely interested in Paris. ("You ever been to Paris" is the new "We'll always have Paris.")
 Sometimes, he's Lori's white knight, promising a house upstate.
 Other times, he's yelling at Lori for bringing up her past pimps.
-He refers to them as the "little league," an enjoyable metaphor.
+He refers to them as the "little league", an enjoyable metaphor.

 He wins the white knight award when he rescues Lori from a potential kidnapper.
 The customer pretends to be the FBI, but he's not — he's there to tie Lori up and steal her for his own.
 C.C. promptly stabs the guy to death, and then immediately turns around and tells Lori to keep working.
 The best way to survive a traumatic encounter is to get right back on the horse, right?
 Lori's new to the Deuce, but she already seems to understand where this is heading.
 She also wants to get off the street, and she expresses an interest in movies.
 You should talk to Candy, Lori.

 Sigh.
-The more tedious bits of The Deuce are the ones that don't even involved the Deuce.
+The more tedious bits of The Deuce are the ones that don't even involve the Deuce.
 Vinnie and his brother-in-law (played by Chris Bauer from True Blood) concoct a scheme this week to make money off of construction workers, enlisting the help of Rudy Pipilo (Michael Rispoli), a mob boss.
-Pipilo's the boss of Tommy Longo (Daniel Sauli), and he has the power to skim 5% off the checks of dozens of construction workers.
+Pipilo's the boss of Tommy Longo (Daniel Sauli), and he has the power to skim 5% off the paycheques of dozens of construction workers.
 (The workers get cash faster in exchange.
-They're being scammed, but, you know, instant gratification and all that.)
+They're being scammed but, you know, instant gratification and all that.)

 Through this work with Rudy, though, Vinnie earns a new joint.
-Rudy offers him a bar on the Deuce called Penny Lane, a gay bar that is closing because it was targeted by vindictive customers.
+Rudy offers him a bar on the Deuce called The High Hat, a gay bar that is closing because it was targeted by vindictive customers.
 Vinnie will have his own place, soon, all because he's slightly earnest and willing to help out a mob boss.
 (Men.
 They just have things handed to them, don't they?)

 The Winning Deuce-Bag